 The key selling point is obviously the anti-shock mechanism just under the handles.
 They use patented “control shock technology” which works by allowing progressive absorption and then controlling the rebound.
 I was very interested in testing this feature out so I took them for a pretty rugged day hike (rocky terrain, loose rock, and tree roots).

 Every last detail is designed for comfort.
-The combination of the padded wrist straps, extra dense grips, and the anti-shocks created a full spectrum support system.
+The combination of the padded wrist straps, extra dense grips, and anti-shocks created a full spectrum support system.
 It really opened my eyes to what’s possible.
-I know that they have been a life saver for many with knee injuries and other joint problems, so if you have even slight pain these poles are an excellent option.
+I know that they have been a lifesaver for many with knee injuries and other joint problems, so if you have even slight pain these poles are an excellent option.

 While I personally don’t “need” anti-shock poles, I was convinced of their efficacy after using these poles.
-Especially for longer treks and people over 40, these poles can greatly extend your active like.
+Especially for longer treks and people over 40, these poles can greatly extend your activity.
 In particular, you can keep on trekking!
-Normally they retail for close to $139, but Black Diamond Trail Pro Shock Trekking Pole, 68-140cm.
+Normally they retail for close to $139, but I’ve found them here for under $95 a pair.

 5) Cascade Mountain Carbon Fiber Trekking Poles

 Cascade Mountain is another reputable brand that I’ve had a good experience with.
-There are another “mid-level” trekking pole option, if you are a bit wary of spending more than $50.
+There is another “mid-level” trekking pole option if you are a bit wary of spending more than $50.
 If you are shopping in this range, I’d definitely add these poles to the list to check out and compare.

 For men over 200 pounds, a rapid descend with lots of planting and twisting might cause one of the poles to snap at the lower locking mechanism.
 Again, I haven’t experienced this but it is one of the things I researched before buying.
 I took it on some moderately paced treks through difficult terrain without any issues.

-Overall, there are some drawbacks (hence my ranking it #5 as opposed to #1 or #2) but it’s still an good buy for the price.
-A lot of times the cheaper models will have a “twist lock” mechanism which can come undone relatively easily on some poles.
+Overall, there are some drawbacks (hence my ranking it #5 as opposed to #1 or #2) but it’s still a good buy for the price.
+A lot of times the cheaper models will have a “twist-lock” mechanism which can come undone relatively easily on some poles.

 The Cascade Mountain poles are one of the most affordable options that also offer “twist locking”, but I didn’t experience any issues with it.
-The advantage to this twist lock is that its MUCH easier to to adjust on the go.
+The advantage to this twist lock is that it’s MUCH easier to adjust on the go.